limbeckengineering/BBB/README.md

 The _init.sh_ file will install the following:

--Python and Python GPIO dependencies
+•Python and Python GPIO dependencies
--Adafruit_BBIO library files
+•Adafruit_BBIO library files
--Java 7 Runtime Environment
+•Java 7 Runtime Environment
--GPSd, GPSd-clients, and Python-GPS
+•GPSd, GPSd-clients, and Python-GPS
--Update and Upgrade of the operating system
+•Update and Upgrade of the operating system

 To download everything run: